sngillard/sngillard/README.md

 I’m pursuing a Computer Science degree at WGU, set to graduate in 2025.
 My background includes degrees in Psychology and Education.
 I hold a teaching license for grades 1-6 and currently substitute teach while I study.

 According to Myers-Briggs, I’m an INFP, so like many INFPs, I love sunsets and enjoy capturing nature through photography (novice photographer).
-This personality type helps me stay motivated and empathetic, ensuring that my work is both user-centered and meaningful.
+My empathetic nature drives me to ensure that my work is both user-centered and meaningful.
+I am committed to contributing effectively to all aspects of a project, understanding that every task plays a crucial role in achieving overall success.

 My top 5 CliftonStrengths are Realtor, Learner, Input, Responsibility, and Adaptability.
 I enjoy learning new things and exploring new ideas.